scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"In this chapter we'll actually build real infrastructure using our sample code."**
+**In this chapter we'll actually build real infrastructure using our sample code.**

 ---
 name: main.tf